FuelLabs/fuels-ts/apps/docs/src/guide/contracts/multicalls.md

 You can execute multiple contract calls in a single transaction, either to the same contract or to different contracts.
 This can improve efficiency and reduce the overall transaction costs.

-## Calling the Same Contract Functions Multiple Times
+## Same Contract multi calls

-Use the `multiCall` method to call the same contract functions multiple times in a single transaction:
+Use the `multiCall` method to call multiple functions on the same contract in a single transaction:

 <<< @/../../docs-snippets/src/guide/contracts/multicalls.test.ts#multicall-1{ts:line-numbers}

-## Different contracts in multicalls
+## Different contracts multi calls

 The `multiCall` method also allows you to execute multiple contract calls to distinct contracts within a single transaction: